w3f/polkadot-wiki/docs/learn/learn-staking.md

 Both GRANDPA and BABE equivocation use the same formula for calculating the slashing penalty:

-    Let x = offenders, n = total no. validators in active set
+    Let x = offenders, n = total no. validators in the active set

     min( (3 * x / n )^2, 1)